sassoftware/devsascom-rest-api-samples/CoreServices/listData.md

 ## API Request Examples

-This use case shows how to use the List Data API endpoints to create and manage a list for employee information and it covers the following scenarios:
+This use case shows how to use the List Data API endpoints to create and manage a list for employee information, and it covers the following scenarios:

 *  [Creating a new list definition for employee data](#creating)
 *  [Retrieving all lists or a single list by listId](#retrieving)